cronosun/abin/README.md

 **Strings**

-There's also s string implementation available that's backed by the binaries provided by this crate.
+There's also s string implementation available that's backed by the binaries provided by this crate (see `AnyStr`, `Str` and `SyncStr`).

 **Map-friendly**